 New York has a reputation for sleeplessness.
 Based in the heart of downtown in a city that never sleeps, here at the Yinova Center, we know a thing or two about insomnia and it probably won’t surprise you to hear that we treat large numbers of sleepless New Yorkers.
 Many of them come to us having tried a variety of over-the-counter remedies and one that is particularly popular is melatonin.
 People assume melatonin is safe because they can buy it in a health food store and patients often describe it to me as “natural” and “herbal.”
 However, melatonin is not an herbal supplement and my patients are surprised when I tell them that it’s a hormone.

 Like any hormone-based therapy, melatonin can be useful but it also carries with it risks and side effects.
 If you take melatonin regularly, you send your body a message to down-regulate and produce less melatonin by itself, which in turn creates a need to supplement and sets up a vicious cycle where it’s hard to get to sleep without taking melatonin.

-For this reason I never suggest that our patients take this supplement on a regular basis.
-The only exception I make is the temporary use of melatonin when traveling to avoid jet leg.
+For this reason, I never suggest that our patients take this supplement on a regular basis.
+The only exception I make is the temporary use of melatonin when traveling to avoid jet lag.
 It works well to reset your body clock and using melatonin once in a while, in this way, is safe and effective.
-We have more hints for avoiding jet lag here.
+We have more advice on avoiding jet lag here.